Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/.github/ISSUE_TEMPLATE/help.md

 ---
 name: Help
-about: Describe this issue template's purpose here.
+about: Please describe what issue you are experiencing with tutorial so we can help you out.
 title: ''
 labels: ''
 assignees: ''